jrp2212/Get-NFTs/README.md

 ## Overview
-"This repository contains a JavaScript script that utilizes Alchemy's SDK to fetch all NFTs owned by a specified address.
+This repository contains a JavaScript script that utilizes Alchemy's SDK to fetch all NFTs owned by a specified address.
 For each NFT, the fields below are printed, however, to see all fields refer to the [Alchemy API reference](https://docs.alchemy.com/reference/getnfts):

 - Name
 - Contract Address